jody29/TechTrack/README.md

 $ git clone https://github.com/jody29/functional-programming.git
 ```

-When using visual studio code, download the Live Server extension
+When using visual studio code, install the Live Server extension
 ![liveserver](assets/img/live_server.png)
 <br/>
 Right clik on the index.html file and select
 <br/>
 ![livepreview](assets/img/livepreview.png)
+This way you can open the file in your browser

 ## :inbox_tray: Data